-Additionally, twenty-seven state safety and health plans have been approved by OSHA under section 18 of the (OSH) Act.5 As part of the permanent variance process, the Directorate of Cooperative and State Programs will notify the State Plans of Traylor JV's variance application and grant of the Blue Plains interim order.
-In considering Traylor JV's application for a permanent variance and interim order, OSHA noted that four states have previously granted sub-aqueous tunnel construction variances and imposed different or additional requirements and conditions (California, Nevada, Oregon, and Washington).
-California also promulgated a new standard (e.g., California 6) for similar sub-aqueous tunnel construction work.
+Twenty-seven state safety and health plans have been approved by OSHA under Section 18 of the OSH Act.
+As part of the permanent variance process, the Directorate of Cooperative and State Programs will notify the State Plans of Traylor's variance application and grant of the interim order, and the states will have the opportunity to comment.

+Additionally, in consideration of Traylor's application for a permanent multi-state variance and interim order, OSHA noted that four states have previously granted sub-aqueous tunnel construction variances and imposed different or additional requirements and conditions (California, Nevada, Oregon, and Washington).
+California also promulgated a new standard 6 for similar sub-aqueous tunnel construction work.
+In these states that previously granted variances, Traylor would have to continue to meet state-specific requirements, should OSHA grant Traylor a permanent multi-state variance.
+Traylor must be prepared to apply separately to these states for a variance for tunnel construction work addressing the conditions specified by this proposed variance.

-Five State Plans (Connecticut, Illinois, New Jersey, New York, and the Virgin Islands) cover only public-sector workers and have no authority over the private-sector workers addressed in this variance application (i.e., that authority continues to reside with Federal OSHA).
+Five State Plans (Connecticut, Illinois, New Jersey, New York, and the U.S.

+Virgin Islands) cover only public-sector workers and have no authority over the private-sector workers addressed in this variance application (i.e., that authority continues to reside with Federal OSHA).